Body dysmorphic disorder: Sociocultural perspective

-Historically, body dysmorphic disorder (BDD) was originally coined "dysmorphophobia", a term which was widely applied in research literature among the Japanese, Russians, and Europeans.
+Historically, body dysmorphic disorder was originally coined "dysmorphophobia", a term which was widely applied in research literature among the Japanese, Russians, and Europeans.
 However, in American literature, the appearance of BDD was still overlooked in the 1980s.
 It was introduced in the DSM-III by the APA, and the diagnostic criteria were not properly defined, as the non-delusional and delusional factors were not separated.
 This was later resolved with the revision of the DSM-III, which aided many by providing appropriate treatment for patients.
 BDD was initially considered non-delusional in European research, and was grouped with "monosymptomatic hypochondriacal psychoses" – delusional paranoia disorders, before being introduced in the DSM-III.

 In 1991, the demographics of individuals who experience BDD were primarily single women aged 19 or older.
 This statistic has not changed over the decades; women are still considered the predominant gender to experience BDD.
 With the rise of social media platforms, individuals are easily able to seek validation and openly compare their physical appearance to online influences, finding more flaws and defects in their own appearance.
 This leads to attempts to conceal the defect such as seeking out surgeons to resolve the issue of perceived ugliness.

 Universally, it is evident that different cultures place much emphasis on correcting the human body aesthetic, and that this preoccupation with body image is not exclusive to just one society; one example is the binding of women's feet in Chinese culture.

 Whilst physically editing the body is not unique to any one culture, research suggests that it is more common throughout Western society and is on the rise.
 On close observation of contemporary Western societies, there has been an increase in disorders such as Body dysmorphic disorder, arising from ideals around the aesthetic of the human body.
 Scholars such as Nancy Scheper-Hughes have suggested such demand placed upon Western bodies has been around since the beginning of the 19th century, and that it has been driven by sexuality.
 Research also shows that BDD is linked to high comorbidity and suicidality rates.
 Furthermore, it appears that Caucasian women show higher rates of body dissatisfaction than women of different ethnic backgrounds and societies.